[Data Study] The 50 Most Dangerous Intersections in Colorado

 The list also shows that dangerous intersections aren’t limited to city centers.
 Suburban intersections appear just as often, especially in places where wide roadways, higher speeds, and limited pedestrian protections create additional risk.
 These are the kinds of intersections people cross on foot, bike through, or drive every day, often without realizing how dangerous they can be.

-Ultimately, the Top 50 isn’t just a ranking it’s a way to focus attention on places where changes could save lives.
+Ultimately, the Top 50 isn’t just a ranking; it’s a way to focus attention on places where changes could save lives.
 Improving signals, slowing traffic, and making crossings safer at these intersections has the potential to prevent the most severe outcomes.
 As safety projects move forward, these locations will be important to watch to see whether real-world improvements translate into fewer serious and fatal crashes.

 Importantly, these risks are not going unnoticed.
 State and local agencies have identified Federal Boulevard as a priority safety corridor and are taking steps to address its most dangerous intersections.
 Denver City Council approved funding from the Colorado Department of Transportation (CDOT) to install new traffic signals and pedestrian safety upgrades at this intersection and others along Federal Boulevard.
-Construction is scheduled to be completed between December 2025 and January 2026 and includes upgraded signals, improved pedestrian crossings, and ADA enhancements.
-As these projects move forward, Federal Boulevard will be an important corridor to watch to assess whether targeted infrastructure improvements reduce the frequency and severity of intersection crashes.

 Multiple intersections along Highway 287, particularly in Lafayette and nearby unincorporated areas, appear on the list.
 These locations reinforce a consistent trend: intersections where highway speed traffic meets local roads are among the most dangerous roadway designs in Colorado.
-High speeds, wide crossings, and complex turning movements often combined with limited pedestrian protections create conditions where crashes are more likely to result in serious injury or death.
+High speeds, wide crossings, and complex turning movements, often combined with limited pedestrian protections, create conditions where crashes are more likely to result in serious injury or death.

 Together, these findings suggest that intersection design, traffic speed, and pedestrian exposure play a critical role in crash severity, and that targeted infrastructure improvements may offer meaningful opportunities to reduce risk at Colorado’s most dangerous intersections.